aws-neuron/aws-neuron-sdk/neuron-deploy/tutorials/tutorial-k8s.rst

 A device plugin is provided which advertises Inferentia devices as a system hardware resource.
-It is deployed to a cluster as a daemon set using the provided: :download:`k8s-neuron-device-plugin.yml </src/k8/k8s-neuron-device-plugin.yml>`  This tutorial will go through deploying the daemon set and running an example application.
+It is deployed to a cluster as a daemon set using the provided: :download:`k8s-neuron-device-plugin.yml </src/k8/k8s-neuron-device-plugin.yml>` :download:`k8s-neuron-device-plugin-rbac.yml </src/k8/k8s-neuron-device-plugin-rbac.yml>` - configuration to enable permissions for device plugin to update the node and Pod annotations

+This tutorial will go through deploying the daemon set and running an example application.

 Prerequisite: